-Auguri!
-You’ve become a recognized dual Italian citizen and now have both of your passports.
-But what if you don't know about traveling with an Italian passport?
+Congratulations!
+You’ve become a recognized Italian dual Italian and are eager to use your newfound status.
+But what if you don’t know how to travel with an Italian passport?
 On this page, we’ll go over everything you need to know about traveling as a new Italian citizen.

-What You Should Know About Traveling with an Italian Passport
+What You Should Know About How to Travel with an Italian Passport

 Put simply, there are few (if any) cons to having and traveling with an Italian passport.
 Because you’re a European citizen, your passport will allow you to live, work, and study unrestricted in the European Union.